enclave-networks/docs/docs/getting-started/installation.md

 # Getting Started — Installation

-In this guide we will start your journey with Enclave by showing you how to enrol your **first two** systems and show you how to use policy and tags to centrally manage private network connectivity between them.
+In this guide we will start your journey with Enclave by showing you how to enrol your first systems and use policy and tags to establish a private network between them.

 ![Quick start steps](/images/quick-start/steps.png)

 ## Prerequisites

-To follow this guide and build your first connections with Enclave, you will need:
+To follow this guide, you will need:

-1. An Enclave account, it's [free to register](https://portal.enclave.io/account/register).
+1. An Enclave account, it's [free to register](https://portal.enclave.io/account/register)
-2. At least two computers, devices or containers where you can install software.
+2. At least two computers, devices or containers where you can install software

 ## Get an Enrolment Key

-**Enrolment Keys** allow new systems or devices to join your Enclave account.
-Enrolment Keys can also used to apply initial configuration settings (such as [Policy and Tags](handbook/policies-and-tags.md)) to new systems as they enrol.
+You will need an Enrolment Key from your account to install Enclave.
+Enrolment Keys allow you to enrol new systems or devices to your Enclave account.

-1. Login to your account in the [Enclave Portal](https://portal.enclave.io/).
+1. Login to your account in the [Enclave Portal](https://portal.enclave.io/)
-2. Navigate to the [Enrolment Keys](https://portal.enclave.io/my/keys) page and select the `Default Enrolment Key` from the table.
-In the details pane, select [View key](https://portal.enclave.io/my/keys/1) and make a note of the 30 character Enrolment Key as you will need it to install Enclave.
+2. Navigate to the Enrolment Keys page and select the [`Default Enrolment Key`](https://portal.enclave.io/my/keys) from the table
+3. In the details pane, select [`View key`](https://portal.enclave.io/my/keys/1) and make a note of the 30 character Enrolment Key

 > **Security note:** Enrolment keys should be treated as secrets; Handle, share and store your Enrolment Keys as you would any other organisational secret.

 <!-- -->

-> **Production use:** This guide uses a `Default Enrolment Key` which was automatically created when you registered for an account.
+> **Production use:** This guide uses a `Default Enrolment Key` which was automatically created when you first registered for an account.
 You can (and should) create your own Enrolment Keys for use in production.
-Visit the [Enrolment Keys](/handbook/enrolment.md) section of the handbook to learn more about creating and managing Enrolment Keys.
+Visit the [Enrolment Keys](/management/enrolment) section of the handbook to learn more about creating and managing Enrolment Keys.

 ## Install Enclave

-For this guide you will need to install Enclave on **two** separate devices, systems or containers.
-Use the same `Default Enrolment Key` key to enrol **both** systems.
+You will need to install Enclave on at least two separate devices, systems or containers.

 === "Windows"

+    <small>Requires Windows 7 (x64) or later.</small>

-    1. Download the Windows installer from the [Downloads](https://portal.enclave.io/download) section of your account.
+    1. <a href="http://install.enclave.io/windows-x64" target="_blank" rel="noopener noreferer">Download and run</a> the latest Windows installer
-    2. Run the installer.
-You will be prompted for privilege elevation if necessary.
-    3. Provide your `Default Enrolment Key` to complete the installation.
+    2. Provide the `Default Enrolment Key` from your account to complete the installation

 === "Linux"

     Select your distribution:

     === "Ubuntu / Debian"

+        <small>Requires at least Ubuntu 14.04 LTS or Debian 9.</small>

         1. Install apt-transport-https